 Made another Z-Tea.
 Did steam inhalation over the boiling pot of Z-Tea.
-Added one tablespoon of honey to a cup of Z-Tea and sipped away slowly, sitting in a chair in the family room, watching my wife stripping down ornaments from the X-mas tree.
+Added one tablespoon of honey to a cup of Z-Tea and sipped slowly, sitting in a chair in the family room, watching my wife removing ornaments from the Christmas tree.
 I mostly stayed quiet.
 She was glad at my silent company.

 7 am: Woke up after a good 10-hour sleep.
 Still some nasal congestion, muscle aches and tiredness.
 Had a bowel movement.

 Put back on heavy jacket, hat, scarf and socks.
 Had a bowl of chicken-vegetable soup and a cup of Z-Tea.
 Did steam inhalation off the pot of Z-Tea.
 Took a dose of Vitamin D3 with K2, and Zinc plus Copper.

 9 am: Went outside.
 Sun was bright and warm.
 Decided to sit on a chair and soaked in the sun for a good ½ hour.
 Felt good.
 Came inside for about ½ hr, then went outside and slowly walked in the sun for about 15 minutes, and sat down on a chair for another 15 minutes.